 For teachers of VCAL who are not VIT registered at the time of registration a documented supervision arrangement must be put in place.

 Opportunities for training, industry release and staff development will be made available to increase the vocational skills and pedagogical knowledge of VET and VCAL teachers, and to engage with industry and broaden the areas in which individual teachers are qualified and competent to train and assess.

-The University seeks to up-skill it's VET and VCAL teachers and strongly encourages the attainment of degrees or higher qualifications in education and training.
+The University encourages VET and VCAL teachers in the attainment of degrees or higher qualifications in education and training.

 Professional development relates to the individual and qualifications, therefore formal professional development records must be documented on the following:

 - Individual work plans as part of the Performance Review and Development Program;